wazuh/wazuh-documentation/source/getting-started/components/wazuh-agent.rst

 -  **File integrity monitoring (FIM):** This module monitors the file system, reporting when files are created, deleted, or modified.
 It keeps track of changes in file attributes, permissions, ownership, and content.
 When an event occurs, it captures who, what, and when details in real time.
 Additionally, the FIM module builds and maintains a database with the state of the monitored files, allowing queries to be run remotely.

--  **Configuration assessment:** This component provides continuous configuration assessment, utilizing out-of-the-box checks based on the Center of Internet Security (CIS) benchmarks.
+-  **Security configuration assessment (SCA):** This component provides continuous configuration assessment, utilizing out-of-the-box checks based on the Center of Internet Security (CIS) benchmarks.
 Users can also create their own SCA checks to monitor and enforce their security policies.

 -  **System inventory:** This agent module periodically runs scans, collecting inventory data such as operating system version, network interfaces, running processes, installed applications, and a list of open ports.
 Scan results are stored in local SQLite databases that can be queried remotely.